Preparing for PCI DSS v4.0

 You can work with CompliancePoint using our proprietary approach to evaluate any applicable v4.0 requirements to determine the impact on your organization and develop a long-term strategic plan to ensure compliance with this, and other standards, prior to a formal assessment.

-Please reach out to us at email@example.com if you have any questions about this topic or how CompliancePoint can assist your organization with managing your PCI compliance.
+Please reach out to us at email@example.com if you have any questions about this topic or how CompliancePoint can assist your organization with achieving PCI DSS Certification or managing your PCI compliance.